jlento/presentations/_slides/Numlab2024/Intro_slide.md

 ## Menu

-- How supercomputer (clusters) work, how they differ from Linux desktops?
+- How supercomputers (clusters) work, how they differ from Linux desktops?
 - Batch system and batch scripts
 - Programming, a simple abstraction